Recent developments on Oka manifolds: Introduction: flexibility versus rigidity

 {\em Analytic problems on Stein manifolds which can be formulated in terms of maps to Oka manifolds, or liftings with respect to Oka maps, have only topological obstructions.}

-The simplest examples of Oka manifolds are the complex Euclidean spaces.
-A Riemann surface is Oka if and only if it is not Kobayashi hyperbolic, which holds if and only if it is not covered by the disc.
-Grauert's work shows that every complex homogeneous manifold is an Oka manifold.
-Many other classes of examples are described in the sequel and in \cite{Forstneric2017E}.

-Oka theory is closely related to the Anders\'en--Lempert theory, which concerns Stein manifolds with large holomorphic automorphism groups.
-Every Stein manifold on which complete holomorphic vector fields densely generate the Lie algebra of holomorphic vector fields (Varolin's density property) is an Oka manifold.
-See \cite{ForstnericKutzschebauch2022} for a recent survey of this topic.

 Oka theory is an existence theory, providing solutions to a variety of complex analytic problems on Stein manifolds in the absence of topological obstructions.
-On the other hand, Kobayashi hyperbolicity and related rigidity properties constitute a holomorphic obstruction theory.
+On the other hand, Kobayashi hyperbolicity and related rigidity properties play the role of holomorphic obstruction theory.
 These two theories complement one another.
-Many challenging complex analytic problems lie in the grey in-between area where there are no obvious obstructions to the existence of solutions, yet rigidity obstructions appear when trying to solve them.
+Many challenging complex analytic problems lie in-between these two fields where there are no obvious obstructions to the existence of solutions, yet rigidity obstructions appear when trying to solve them.

-The state of the art of Oka theory up to mid-2017 is summarized in the monograph \cite{Forstneric2017E} and the surveys \cite{Forstneric2013KAWA,ForstnericLarusson2011}.
-A brief historical account is included in Section \ref{sec:history}.
-In the remainder of the paper we survey the main developments since 2017 and prove some new results.
+The state of the art of Oka theory up to 2017 is summarized in the monograph \cite{Forstneric2017E} and the surveys \cite{Forstneric2013KAWA,ForstnericLarusson2011}; a brief historical account is included in Section \ref{sec:history}.
+In the remainder of the paper we discuss the main developments since 2017 and prove several new results.

+A series of major results by Yuta Kusakabe is described in Sections \ref{sec:elliptic}-\ref{sec:complements}.
+They provide a further unification of Oka theory through the axiom $\Ell1$ (see Definition \ref{def:elliptic} and Theorem \ref{th:K2018}), and they yield new constructions and a variety of new examples of Oka manifolds and Oka maps.
+Kusakabe showed that the Oka condition is Zariski local; see Theorem \ref{th:localization}.
+He also proved that the complement $\C^n\setminus K$ of any compact polynomially convex subset $K\subset\C^n$ for $n>1$ is an Oka manifold; see Theorem \ref{th:complement}.
+The same holds in any Stein manifold having Varolin's density property introduced in \cite{Varolin2001}.
+Such manifolds share many global complex analytic properties with Euclidean spaces; see \cite{AndristForstnericRitterWold2016,Forstneric2019JAM,ForstnericKutzschebauch2022,ForstnericWold2020PAMS,Kutzschebauch2020} among others.